Prefer to save or print this information and take it with you? Download the ebook version.

 In numerous ways, amazon ad management can feel a lot like this.
 There are so many potential opportunities to jump-kick your business into high gear but, choose the wrong one with the wrong intent and budget, will make the whole ship sink.

-Amazon advertising is, in a nutshell, Amazon’s own advertising platform that offers different ad types to capture shopper attention at each stage of the buying journey.
+Amazon advertising is, in a nutshell, Amazon’s very own paid advertising platform that offers different ad types to capture shopper attention at each stage of the buying journey while on the marketplace.

-There are a few things you need to know about advertising on Amazon before you get started.
+There are a few things you need to know – okay, a lot of things you need to know – about sponsored ad management before you try to cross that hurdle.
 One is that there is an algorithm at work called the A9 Algorithm.
 It determines how products are ranked in search results on Amazon.

 Similar to Google, Amazon’s algorithm factors keywords into deciding relevant search results.
-So when you search for “black Nike sneakers” on Amazon, they use keywords associated with the product to serve you listings that match what you searched.
+So when someone searches for “black Nike sneakers” on Amazon, A9 uses keywords associated with the product to serve listings that suited match-type goals.

 You’ll need to understand the types of Amazon ads available to you and what their purposes are.
-What Amazon ad types are best suited for your brand and your products?
+More importantly, what Amazon ad types are best suited for your brand and your products?

 Amazon Sponsored Products ads are best used to capture buyers searching for a product similar to yours.

 Sponsored Products are pay-per-click (PPC) ads based on keyword or ASIN targeting that drive traffic to individual product detail pages and can appear in several locations across Amazon, including: